Payment of trust money into a trust account

-Licensees under the Property, Stock & Business Agents Act 2002 must hold clients’ funds in a trust account.
-The trust account must be kept at an authorised deposit-taking institution in NSW.
+Licensees under the Property and Stock Agents Act 2002 (the Act) must hold clients’ funds in a trust account.

 Approved deposit-taking institutions

-The Secretary has approved the following authorised deposit-taking institutions:
+The Secretary has approved the following deposit-taking institutions:

 - Australia and New Zealand Banking Group Limited (ANZ)